ThanhNguyen-AIDL/autotool/README.md

 ### Core Functionality
 - **Chrome Profile Management**: Create, edit, delete, and launch Chrome browser profiles
 - **Automated Social Media Posting**: Automated posting to CoinMarketCap community
+- **Main Account Tagging for CMC Posts**: Optionally tag a main account in CMC posts.
+The system will post 'follow our channel at' on one line, then the tag (e.g., @mainaccount) on the next line, before the main content.
 - **AI Content Generation**: Integration with Azure OpenAI for dynamic content creation
 - **Task Scheduling**: Automated task execution with configurable intervals
 - **Cooldown Management**: Rate limiting to prevent account suspension